fivetran/dbt_salesforce_formula_utils/README.md

 ----

 ## sfdc_formula_model_automation.sh ([source](sfdc_formula_model_automation.sh))
 This bash script is intended to be used in order to automatically create the desired salesforce models via the command line within your dbt project.
 This bash script will generate a model file within your dbt project that contains the [sfdc_formula_view](https://github.com/fivetran/dbt_salesforce_formula_utils/blob/main/macros/sfdc_formula_view.sql) macro for the appropriately defined table(s).
 In order for this command to work you must be within the root directory of your dbt project.
-By default, the resultant models will run Option #1, but can be configured to run Options #2 and #3 by adding `full_statement_version=false` for both and the `fields_to_include` arguments for Option #3.

 **Usage:**
 ```bash